 Microbiome / clinical: Vulnerable population (preterm and IUGR infants, infants with allergies, infants requiring amino-acid-based or peptide-based formulas) is exposed via a single feeding modality and cannot diversify exposure.
 No safety margin via dietary variation.

-Courses: Foundational primary occurrence-data reference for infant formula Al; supersedes regulatory-only synthesis.
+Courses: Foundational primary occurrence-data reference for infant formula Al.